 Get Started with PDFix Desktop Free Trial

-Enough talk – if you want to explore our automated fixing commands, give it a try by downloading the latest version of PDFix Desktop Pro.
+Enough talk – if you want to explore our InDesign auto-fixing commands, give it a try by downloading the latest version of PDFix Desktop Pro.
 It’s available for free with no feature or time limitations, allowing you to explore everything it has to offer.
 The only limitation is that documents will be watermarked upon saving.

 If you need any assistance along the way, don’t hesitate to reach out.
 Also, check out our User Guide and other blog posts for a introduction to the features of PDFix Desktop Pro.